Leo Amino, “Refractional #85” (1972)

 Different ways to approach Noise

-The color of the spectrum follows the increasing random modulation signal:
+The colour of the spectrum follows the increasing random modulation signal:

 In the extended version we can specify further parameters to shape this randomness and introduce Brownian noise: